opentensor/old-docs/src/cli/GettingStarted.md

 Registering on the network can take some time, depending on the calibre of your hardware.
 You will be notified when the process is complete.

+### Personal Security
+Between your coldkey and your hotkey, your coldkey is the most important.
+As long as no one can see your private coldkey, your wallet is secure.
+You may refer to [these guides](https://www.digitalocean.com/community/tutorials/ssh-essentials-working-with-ssh-servers-clients-and-keys) to learn how to better secure your private files.